Deep Residual Learning for Channel Estimation in Intelligent Reflecting Surface-Assisted Multi-User Communications

-Therefore, the proposed CDRN estimator can at least achieve the same performance as that of LMMSE estimator: When the prior PDF of $\mathbf{H}_k$ is a Gaussian PDF, the optimal MMSE estimator turns to LMMSE estimator and thus the proposed CDRN estimator achieves the optimal performance.
-On the other hand, when the prior PDF of $\mathbf{H}_k$ is not a Gaussian PDF, the optimal MMSE estimator does not admit a closed-form.
+{According to the universal approximation theorem \cite{hornik1989multilayer}, the neural network has powerful capability in algorithmic learning and has been proven to be a universal function approximator.
+Therefore, based on (\ref{H_CDRN_analysis}), (\ref{H_LMMSE_analysis}), and the universal approximation theorem, the proposed CDRN estimator is capable of approximating the LMMSE estimator through exploiting distinguishable features from a large amount of training examples, i.e., the proposed CDRN estimator can achieve the same performance as that of the LMMSE estimator.
+Specifically, since the optimal MMSE estimator behaves the same as the LMMSE estimator when the prior PDF of $\mathbf{H}_k$ is a Gaussian PDF, the proposed CDRN estimator may achieve the optimal performance for the case of a Rayleigh fading channel.} On the other hand, when the prior PDF of $\mathbf{H}_k$ is not a Gaussian PDF, the optimal MMSE estimator does not admit a closed-form.
 Then, the proposed CDRN estimator can exploit more distinguishable features from a large amount of training examples to achieve satisfactory estimation performance, while the LMMSE estimator can only obtain the limited estimation performance which is merely based on a second order channel correlation matrix.
 These observations will be verified through simulations in the following section.